Drinking the Kool-Aid (Veronica Mars)

 "Drinking the Kool-Aid" is the ninth episode of the first season of the American mystery television series Veronica Mars.
 The episode's teleplay was written by Russell Smith, from a story by series creator Rob Thomas, and was directed by Marcos Siega, the episode premiered on UPN on November 30, 2004.

 The series depicts the adventures of Veronica Mars (Kristen Bell) as she deals with life as a high school student while moonlighting as a private detective.
-In this episode, Veronica investigates the mysterious cult of which Casey, another student, is part, the Moon Calf Collective.
+In this episode, Veronica investigates the Moon Calf Collective, a mysterious cult of which Casey, another student, is part.
 Meanwhile, Veronica deals with the aftermath of the realization that Jake Kane (Kyle Secor) is likely her biological father.

 Synopsis

 Picking up from where the events of the last episode left off, Veronica muses about Jake Kane possibly being her father.
 Veronica looks at the photos that a mysterious person took of her, and she believes that Jake Kane took the photos.
 Eventually, Veronica finds out that a man named Clarence Wiedman (Christopher B. Duncan) took the photos of her.
 She follows him to the Kane business building, where she finds that he's the head of security at the company.
 The next day, Keith (Enrico Colantoni) talks to a couple, who tell him about their son, Casey (Jonathan Bennett), who has joined a cult.
 Even though Veronica decries the boy as irresponsible, Veronica agrees to help with the case to help her father earn the $5,000 the case will be paying.
 Meanwhile, Veronica sends a DNA paternity test off in the mail.
 Veronica talks to Casey's ex-girlfriend, who tells him that Casey may be having an affair with an English teacher, Ms. Mills (Amy Laughlin).
 Veronica decides to write some poetry in order to "get into the lit-mag crowd".
 Later, Veronica talks to Ms. Mills, who tells her that she wants her to join the Moon Calf Collective, the cult of which Casey is part.